 To all of you who wish to help, here is how!
 We'd like to engage you all to help us recruit schools, restaurants, offices and hotels in your area and ask them to join Drop It!

-Download the materials below to help your favorite local company or organization join the campaign and "Say No To Plastic"
+Download the materials below to help your favourite company or organization join the campaign and dramatically reduce single-use plastic consumption.

 This morning, Drop it members were invited to attend a 'members only' breakfast hosted by Omnicom Media Group.
 Daniel Shephard, Strategic Digital planning director at PHD, presented a fascinating insight into technology and how it merges into our lives and our bodies, through Artifical Intelligence and Virtual Reality.

 With the help of Loop Industries, Evian could be the first bottled water brand to switch to a closed loop of recycling plastic...

 Maybe you’ve just learned you’re pregnant, or maybe you have a new baby or growing children.
 Perhaps you and your partner are just thinking about having a family.
 Whatever the reason, you may be hearing troubling things about toxic chemicals around you—especially chemicals in plastic and other harmful ingredients in the things you use daily—and how these chemicals affect not just the environment, but also the human body and particularly growing babies, infants, and children.
 But it can be overwhelming to try to figure it all out by yourself.
 Can’t someone just tell you what’s safe and what’s not?!
 Why yes, in fact, we can.

 This 13th of November, Drop it started its ongoing series of members only Business Breakfasts, with a private presentation and tour of The Sustainable City.

 By saving 960 5-gallon bottles and over 181,000 500-ml bottles from landfill each year, Omnicom Media Group saves at least 16 tonnes of CO2 each year, only taking into account the plastic bottle production (no transport or other supply-chain logistics).